 In an essay of 500 words or more consider the ways in which the social dimension impacts your experience online or offline.

-Assignment 7: The Material Dimension
+Part 7: The Material Dimension

 Whatever we can experience with our senses in the physical world that can connect us symbolically to the Force, this could be anything from lightsabers to the trilogies, does help deepen our connection therein.
 We don’t have physical Temples, sacred spaces, or sacred things, historically, so we make them, but that doesn’t make them any less real or meaningful.